-Revenues of the Commission's general fund totaled \$2,483,348 in fiscal 2012, \$422,014 more than the \$2,061,334 realized in fiscal 2011.
-The increase in revenues was a result of increased water related activity, filling personnel vacancies and billings to increase reserve levels.
+Revenues of the Commission's general fund totaled \$2,483,348 in fiscal 2012, \$68,423 more than the \$2,414,925 realized in fiscal 2013.
+The decrease in revenues was a result of increased water related activity, offset by a reduction in power administrative billings relating to the transfer of customer load to SSEA.
 The Commission's revenue sources include water and power administrative billings.
 In addition to these two direct revenue charges, the general fund receives salary and overhead reimbursements from other Commission funds for work performed related to activities of those funds.
-Note that all personnel-related charges are recorded in the general fund.
+All personnel-related charges are recorded in the general fund.